MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/auditing-troubleshooting-scenarios.md

 ### Recover deleted email items

-Users can recover soft-deleted items if the deleted items retention period has not expired.
+Users can recover soft-deleted items if the deleted items retention period hasn't expired.
 In Exchange Online, the default deleted items retention period is 14 days, but admins can increase this setting to a maximum of 30 days.
 Point users to the [Recover deleted items or email in Outlook on the web](https://support.office.com/article/Recover-deleted-items-or-email-in-Outlook-Web-App-C3D8FC15-EEEF-4F1C-81DF-E27964B7EDD4) article for instructions on recovering deleted items.

 As previously explained, admins may be able to recover hard-deleted items if the deleted item retention period hasn't expired or if the mailbox is on hold, in which case items are kept until the hold duration expires.
 When you run a content search, soft-deleted and hard-deleted items in the Recoverable Items folder are returned in the search results if they match the search query.
 For more information about running content searches, see [Content Search in Office 365](content-search.md).